Scikous/Vtuber-AI/README.md

 chinese-roberta-wwm-ext-large
 s1bert25hz-2kh-longer-epoch=68e-step=50232
 ```
-You will also need to install `wordsegment` if not already installed
+You will also need to install `wordsegment` if not already installed (should be installed when using requirements.txt)
 ```
 pip install wordsegment
 ```